-In conclusion, to get the most out of your mindfulness practice, remember the acronym "SPACE":
+To get the most out of your mindfulness practice, remember the acronym "SPACE":

-- S =Slow down and pause; - P = Patience be patient with the unfolding of your practice as well as with yourself, other people, and all circumstances; - A = Attention Pay attention to everything in life (be aware of your breath, sensations, thoughts, emotions, and actions); - C = Continuity of mindfulness; and - E = Expectation-free don't be attached to the results of your practice.
+- S = Slow down and pause Do everything diligently and learn to mindfully pause from moment to moment without the neurotic push into the future. - P = Patience Be patient with the unfolding of your practice as well as with yourself, other people, and all circumstances; - A = Attention Pay attention to everything in life (be aware of yourbreath, sensations, feelings, thoughts, emotions, and actions, and other mental phenomena); - C = Continuity of mindfulness Pay sustained attention to each moment and every activity without leaving any gaps. - E = Expectation-free Do not be attached to the results of your practice.
+Expectation-free means we are not focusing on the expected result of the practice.
+We need to substitute our expectations with aspirations.
+Whereas expectations focus on result, aspiration focuses on the intention and the effort to achieve the intended result.